snissn/back-goes-backwards/outline.md

 - **8.0 The Power of Uddiyana Bandha**
   - **8.0.1 Definition and Significance**
-    - Introduce Uddiyana Bandha as the "upward flying lock," focusing on the engagement of the abdominal region.
+    - Introduce Uddiyana Bandha as the "upward flYing lock," focusing on the engagement of the abdominal region.
     - Explain its vital role in controlling energy flow, supporting core strength, and stabilizing the rotational axis.
   - **8.0.2 Connection to Energetics and Movement**
     - Highlight how Uddiyana Bandha integrates with the body's energetic systems, particularly during rotational movements.